 - Transfer of Credit Policies and Articulation Agreements

 - Accreditation, Approval, and Licensure of Institution and Programs

 - Registrar’s website: Course Schedules and ISBN information and Catalog

 - The Institutional Research page for strategic plan and educational goals

 Southwestern provides a report to the State of Kansas annually which is then reported to the Department of Education in the state reports.
 The to the individual college and universities reports on the Kansas Department of Education web site: KSDE Kansas Colleges and Universities.
 The link to Southwestern's most recent annual report: Southwestern College 2012 Report.

 - Vaccination Policies

-- Campus Safety and Security.
+- Campus Safety, Security and Fire Report.
 Incidents of crime relating to the Southwestern campus and teaching locations, as submitted annually to the U.S. Department of Education.

 - Fire Safety Policies, Fire Statistics and Fire Log (On-Campus Housing Facilities)

 - Retention Rate Students entering as first-time full-time freshmen in the fall term comprise the freshman cohort of that year.
 The retention and graduation rates are tracked by the freshman cohorts and reported through the IPEDS (Integrated Postsecondary Education Data System).

 - Graduation Rates Students who enter as first-time full-time freshmen are tracked for six years.
 New in 2009, an eight year graduation rate is calculated.